rbuurma/009X2024/ENGL009XSpring2024FYS.md

 #### March 5
 + *Emma*, continued
++ Bodenheimer, "Free Indirect Discourse"
++ excerpt from D.A.
+Miller, *Jane Austen and the Secret of Style*
-+ excerpt from Armstrong, *Desire and Domestic Fiction*
++ excerpt from Armstrong, *Desire and Domestic Fiction* (in class)
 + excerpt from Brooks, *Reading for the Plot* (in class)
-+ "Datasheets for Datasets"
 + Writing Assignment #2 preparation workshop

 #### March 7
 + *Emma*, continued
-+ Bodenheimer, "Free Indirect Discourse"
-+ examine Austen Free Indirect Discourse project:
++ examine Austen Free Indirect Discourse project
 + Dennis Tenen, excerpt from *Literary Theory for Robots*

 *Writing Assignment #2 draft due Friday March 8, midnight*